NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

     *status*: In Process
     *To do*: Figure out the attach file > Auto detect file type and use appropriate protocol (pdf, images, doc/xlxs, etc)

++ **Twitterbot_Like**:

+    Bot using twitter API, given a list of "Friends' id" on Twitter, it will automatically 'like' their 20 latest tweets, and send an email to tell the user it's done a good job.
+This version is ready to be used in a CRONTAB schedule.

+    *status*: Finished

++ **Twitterbot_WhoFollowsWhom.py**:

+    Bot using Twitter API, this short script will output text files, listing who is following whom.

+    *status*: Finished

 -----------------------------
 ## EXERCICES/PRACTICES: